AlessandraParziale/Architecting_Fairness-Aware_LLM-Interactions/README.md

-# 🤖 Autonomous and Self-Adaptive Systems — Replication Package
+# Architecting Fairness-Aware LLM Interactions

-This repository is the **replication package** of the [Autonomous-and-Self-Adaptive-Systems] project.
+This repository is the **replication package** for the paper *"Architecting Fairness-Aware LLM Interactions"*.

-The project proposes a **fully automated multi-agent framework** that identifies and iteratively corrects ethical violations in LLM-generated responses by combining operational ethical guidelines with a progressive response-refinement process.
+The paper proposes a **fairness-assurance architecture** for LLM-based interactions, grounded in three reusable design patterns and instantiated as a fully automated **multi-agent framework** that evaluates and iteratively refines LLM-generated responses against a set of ethical guidelines before delivery.
----

 ## 📖 Project Overview

-The framework is structured around **three agents**:
+### Architectural Design Patterns

+The architecture is grounded in three reusable design patterns, each addressing a complementary concern of interaction-time fairness assurance:

+- **Decontextualized Fairness Assessment** — separates response generation from fairness evaluation through an independent evaluator.
+- **Iterative Fairness Repair** — introduces a closed feedback loop that progressively revises responses.
+- **Heterogeneous Fairness Validation** — assigns different roles in the pipeline to different LLM families.

+### Agents

+These patterns are operationalized through **three agents**:

 - 🗣️ **LLMUser** — generates the initial response to the user's request
 - ⚖️ **LLMJudge** — evaluates the generated response against a set of ethical guidelines